Treforis/Football-Score-Predictor/README.md

 Uniform three-class guessing scores ln(3) = 1.099.
 The model improves on base rates by 0.065–0.102 log loss across all five leagues without any per-league tuning.

-Raw log loss is a poor way to compare leagues against each other — Serie A looks mid-table on the raw number but extracts the most signal, because its baseline is the hardest of the five.
+Raw log loss is a poor way to compare leagues against each other.
+Serie A looks mid-table on the raw number but extracts the most signal, because its baseline is the hardest of the five.

 ## How it works